 Some fans would be fine with certain television shows going on forever.
 There is a relationship that is built between the audience and the characters that can evolve into a strong emotional bond.

 However, there are times when things must come to an end.
-For fans of shows like "Desperate Housewives," "House" and "CSI: Miami," that time has come.

 A few shows have managed to go out gracefully while they were still relatively popular.
 Others have limped along before they were mercifully put to death by the network.